Workflow-Informatics/CDD-Python-SDK/README.md

 ```
 __Description__: Updates an existing batch in CDD Vault.

 * __data__: Required, unless 'help' is set to True.
 Must be either a valid json object, or a string file path to a valid json file.
-[Allowed JSON](https://support.collaborativedrug.com/hc/en-us/articles/115005682943-Batch-es-GET-POST-PUT-#update)
+[Allowed JSON Examples](https://support.collaborativedrug.com/hc/en-us/articles/115005682943-Batch-es-GET-POST-PUT-#update)

 	* An exception to this is the Molecule field - putBatches() method call should not be used to update
 	the chemical structure of the parent Molecule.